ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/system-security-plan/personnel-security.md

 #### Applicability

-ISM controls relating to cyber security awareness training are applicable to ensuring `<SYSTEM-NAME>`receives appropriate overarching governance of decisions and activities that might affect the cyber security within `<ORGANISATION-NAME>` and are covered by this section of the SSP.
+ISM controls relating to cybersecurity awareness training are applicable to ensuring `<SYSTEM-NAME>`receives appropriate overarching governance of decisions and activities that might affect the cybersecurity within `<ORGANISATION-NAME>` and are covered by this section of the SSP.

 `<INSERT ADDITIONAL INFORMATION AS APPROPRIATE>`

 #### Organisational policies and processes implemented

-`<ORGANISATION-NAME>` is responsible for conducting regular cyber security awareness training for all staff and contractors.
-As such, cyber security awareness training is undertaken annually by all `<ORGANISATION-NAME>` staff and contractors covering:
+`<ORGANISATION-NAME>` is responsible for conducting regular cybersecurity awareness training for all staff and contractors.
+As such, cybersecurity awareness training is undertaken annually by all `<ORGANISATION-NAME>` staff and contractors covering:

-* the purpose of cyber security awareness training
+* the purpose of cybersecurity awareness training
-* cyber security roles and key contacts
+* cybersecurity roles and key contacts
 * authorised use of systems and resources
 * protection of systems and resources
-* reporting of cyber security incidents and suspected compromises.
+* reporting of cybersecurity incidents and suspected compromises.

 Tailored privileged user training is also undertaken annually by all privileged users of `<SYSTEM-NAME>`.

-`<ORGANISATION-NAME>`'s cyber security awareness training material can be found [here]({{<ref "security-and-governance/general-documentation">}}).
+`<ORGANISATION-NAME>`'s cybersecurity awareness training material can be found [here]({{<ref "security-and-governance/general-documentation">}}).

 `<INSERT ADDITIONAL INFORMATION AS APPROPRIATE>`

 #### Technical controls implemented

-No technical controls are implemented in `<SYSTEM-NAME>` relating to cyber security awareness training.
+No technical controls are implemented in `<SYSTEM-NAME>` relating to cybersecurity awareness training.

 `<INSERT ADDITIONAL INFORMATION AS APPROPRIATE>`